Evaluating Human-Language Model Interaction: Experiments

-The survey questions are based on prior work in dialogue evaluation of \lms \citep{thoppilan2022lambda,smith2022human}.
 For most questions, we ask for a turn-level annotation.
 To reduce users' workload, we negated those questions where we expected the majority of turns to be annotated positively.
-For all questions, if users decided to mark none of the utterances, they had to explicitly mark a checkbox acknowledging it. \begin{itemize}
+For all questions, if users decided to mark none of the utterances, they had to explicitly mark a checkbox acknowledging it.